UPDATED MAR 6, 2020

 Blue Sushi Sake Grill—in Preston Hollow Village, Uptown Dallas, and on West 7th in Fort Worth—fits the bill of a swanky, date-night sushi lounge.
-What sets it apart are its creative vegan and vegetarian options (all carefully marked on the menu).
+Its creative vegan and vegetarian options (all carefully marked on the menu) truly set it apart.
 Highlights include the cleverly named Shiitake Happens, a wild mushroom and sweet potato tempura roll, and the Just Beet It roll with crispy panko goat cheese, beets, and pickled daikon.
 These and other rolls are only $5.50 during Happy Hour, Monday–Saturday from 3–6:30 pm.

 If you’re searching for contemporary vegan dining in a chic atmosphere, look no further than V-Eats.
 Setting up in the trendy Trinity Groves neighborhood (with a stunning view of the city skyline), V-Eats is the perfect date-night spot.
 Go for their decadent truffle sage butter pasta, or keep it country with an order of their ultimate Texas Frito pie and country fried “chicken.”